MyoInteract: A Framework for Fast Prototyping of Biomechanical HCI Tasks using Reinforcement Learning

 \subsubsection{Reward function}

-The agent's behaviour is shaped by a reward function composed of four weighted terms, where $(\cdot)$ is a placeholder for all relevant function arguments included in the current system state and muscle control vector: \begin{itemize} \item $f_{\text{distance}}(\cdot)$: a \textbf{distance term} representing the sum of the distances between the fingertip and the current target, as well as between the remaining targets; \item $f_{\text{subtask\_bonus}}(\cdot)$: a \textbf{subtask bonus} granted when the current target is successfully reached for the first time; \item $f_{\text{completion\_bonus}}(\cdot)$: a \textbf{task completion bonus} awarded upon successful completion of all subtasks; \item $f_{\text{effort}}(\cdot)$: an \textbf{effort penalty} that discourages biomechanically implausible or overly strenuous movements.
-This is achieved by penalising the squared muscle control values (\textit{neural effort} costs~\cite{berret_evidence_2011, ikkala_breathing_2022, selder2025demystifying}); however, the framework allows replacing this component with alternative effort models. \end{itemize} These components are derived from established guidelines~\cite{selder2025demystifying}, and their relative weights determine the emergent movement strategy (e.g., prioritising speed vs.\ effort).
+The agent's behavior is shaped by a reward function composed of four weighted terms, where $(\cdot)$ is a placeholder for all relevant function arguments included in the current system state and muscle control vector: \begin{itemize} \item $f_{\text{distance}}(\cdot)$: a \textbf{distance term} representing the sum of the distances between the fingertip and the current target, as well as between the remaining targets; \item $f_{\text{subtask\_bonus}}(\cdot)$: a \textbf{subtask bonus} granted when the current target is successfully reached for the first time; \item $f_{\text{completion\_bonus}}(\cdot)$: a \textbf{task completion bonus} awarded upon successful completion of all subtasks; \item $f_{\text{effort}}(\cdot)$: an \textbf{effort penalty} that discourages biomechanically implausible or overly strenuous movements.
+This is achieved by penalizing the squared muscle control values (\textit{neural effort} costs~\cite{berret_evidence_2011, ikkala_breathing_2022, selder2025demystifying}); however, the framework allows replacing this component with alternative effort models. \end{itemize} These components are derived from established guidelines~\cite{selder2025demystifying}, and their relative weights determine the emergent movement strategy (e.g., prioritizing speed vs.\ effort).
 In \textit{MyoInteract}, these weights are fully exposed in the GUI (DP3), enabling designers to interactively tune this trade-off.

-To further simplify training, the system provides suggestions for training duration based on task complexity (e.g., adding 1M steps per additional target or additional 0.3 seconds of total dwell time).
+To further simplify training, the system provides suggestions for training duration based on task complexity (e.g., adding 1 million steps per additional target or an additional 0.3 seconds of total dwell time).
 We iteratively found this heuristic yet sensible baseline to prevent incomplete training runs (supporting DP5).